Adding and setting a custom resolution using xrandr

 Finding and testing the right settings

-To begin, we need to identify the primary connected monitor.
-To do that, execute:
+To begin, we need to identify the primary connected monitor, by executing:

 xrandr --listmonitors

-Next we want to get the modeline string for the resolution we desire.
+Next we want to get the modeline string for the resolution we desire by executing:

 gtf 1920 1080 60

-It’s beyond the scope of this tutorial to explain in detaila about gtf, but the gist of it is that the string it produces is something that is compatible to be added into the xorg.conf file, as well as compatible for use with the xrandr command.
-So the output of the above command should give you some result like…
+It’s beyond the scope of this tutorial to explain in detail about gtf, but the gist of it is that the string it produces is something that can be added into the xorg.conf file, as well as compatible for use with the xrandr command.
+So the output of the above command should give you some result like:

 Modeline "1920x1080_60.00" 172.80 1920 2040 2248 2576 1080 1081 1084 1118 -HSync +Vsync